nethopper2/cloudflow/manifests/ss-vdi/README.md

-## KAOPS StatefulSets demo to show how Kubernetes supports VDI (Virtual Decktop Instances)
+## KAOPS StatefulSets demo to show how Kubernetes supports VDI (Virtual Desktop Instances)

 ### Use the following procedure